francisrafal/42-vienna-c-piscine-tests/README.md

 ### Usage
 1. Copy the folder `tests/` to your project repo for c04
 2. Navigate to the `tests/` folder (important!)
-3. Run 'bash tests.sh' to run all the tests at once
+3. Run `bash tests.sh` inside this folder to run all the tests at once
 4. Run `bash tests.sh XX` to only run the tests for exXX, e.g. for ex00 you would type `bash tests.sh 00`

 I will slowly update all the tests to the new structure.